0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 ### Overview

-In the upcoming sections, we shall see the general flow of how to use Polygon ID SDK Plugin.
+In the upcoming sections, we shall see the general flow of how to use the Polygon ID SDK plugin.
 The steps are summarised as:

 A. **Identity**

 1. Initialise Polygon ID SDK.
-2. Create Identity for wallet.
+2. Create an Identity for the wallet.
-3. Get (Retreive) Identifier from the Identity created in step above.
+3. Get (Retrieve) Identifier from the Identity created in the previous step.
 4. Remove Identity (only if required).
 5. Get iden3Message from Issuer.
 6. Authenticate Identity using Identifier, iden3Message, and Private Key.

 B. **Credential**

-1. Create CredentialRequestEntity from the Iden3Message received from Issuer.
+1. Create CredentialRequestEntity from the Iden3Message received from an Issuer.
 2. Fetch and Save claims (received from Issuer)on SDK using CredentialRequestEntity, Identifier, and Private Key.
 3. Get claims that are saved on wallet SDK.
 Can also retrieve them with claim ids.
 4. Remove claim(s) (only if required).